avlis/datacopy/README.md

     - @d: build from destination (cannot be used if destination is csv)
     - anything else: comma delimited list of column names.

 - ignore_cols: a list of column names, separated by comma.

-- pre_query_src, pre_query_dst: like query, but will run on source or destination connections before other statements. for things like "set dateformat ymd", for instance...
+- src_pre_cmd, dst_pre_cmd, key_pre_cmd: like query, but will run on source or destination connections before other statements. for things like "set dateformat ymd", for instance...

 - csv_encode_special: when we have \n or \t or other control characters on data, it may mess up the csv file. this option will translate special chars (ascill < 32 to \0x string representation) this translation is always applied to DUMP files.

 - override_insert_placeholder: to override the default %s insert placeholder.
 Found that some azure stuff need a ? instead...